 Measuring First Pass Yield (FPY) will identify which processes require substantive re-work which will affect throughput, influence total cycle times, and provide a target of a 100% yield in which no defective parts were produced at all.

 Scrap is the discarded or rejected material from the manufacturing process, so it can be a measure of units or volume.

 Some organizations track scrap manufacturing metrics as defective items as scrap (waste), while others focus on the leftover raw material from a subtractive manufacturing process.

 However your organization defines scrap, tracking this manufacturing KPI should be one of the first steps to lowering your material costs, possibly increasing cycle times, and focusing on producing more quality goods.
-Without real quality improvements, scrap is just money going down the drain.

 9. Planned Maintenance Percentage (PMP)